brunoerg/bcore-mutation/README.md

 **A mutation testing tool for Bitcoin Core, rewritten in Rust**.

-This is a complete rewrite of the original Python mutation-core-rstool, offering improved performance, better error handling, and enhanced concurrency.
+This is a complete rewrite of the original Python bcore-mutationtool, offering improved performance, better error handling, and enhanced concurrency.

 "Mutation testing (or mutation analysis or program mutation) is used to design new software tests and evaluate the quality of existing software tests.
 Mutation testing involves modifying a program in small ways.
 Each mutated version is called a mutant and tests detect and reject mutants by causing the behaviour of the original version to differ from the mutant.
 This is called killing the mutant.
 Test suites are measured by the percentage of mutants that they kill."
 (Wikipedia)